samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

 ## ✨ Key Features

-*   **Consistent Output (True WYSIWYG):** The layout, fonts, and positioning are pixel-perfect and identical across all three output formats.
+*   **Consistent Output:** The layout, fonts, and positioning are pixel-perfect and identical across all three output formats.
 What you see in the **WinForms PrintPreview** is *truly* what you get in the final PDF and XLSX files.
 *   **Zero Dependencies:** No Nuget packages, no external libraries.
 Just pure .NET Framework and P/Invoke calls.
 The PDF and XLSX writers are built from the ground up.
 *   **Unified Codebase:** A single drawing method (`DrawContent`) defines the report's appearance.
 No need to write separate, format-specific code for PDF, Excel, and printing.
 *   **Shared Page Setup:** Page settings (margins, orientation, paper size) from a single `PageSetupDialog` are respected and replicated by all export formats.